deima24/Healty-Food/README.md

 ### Skeleton

   Puts features defined in structure into navigational elements.
 For a first outline of the project skeleton see Wireframes.
 To guarantee intuitive navigation of the site, both the navbar and the main content follow a standard layout pattern that should be familiar to most users.
 The navbar provides links to the main features and functions of the site, varying based on whether a user is authenticated or not.
 On small to medium screen sizes a drop-down menu takes the place of the full navbar.
 The shopping basket link in the navbar is being updated everytime a user adds an item (of a differnt type!) to the basket.
 A footer with social media links.

+# Features

+### Existing Features

+Navigation

+Responsive navbar with dropdown menu
+Navigation options dependant of user authentication/authorisation

+Home page

+Home page with banner image and introduction
+Order Now button

+About page

+Contact info incl. address, phone number and email Shop opening hours
+Info about Healthy food

+Sign Up

+Allows new users to create account
+Sign up process includes confirmation email with confirmation link

+Login

+Allows existing users to log into their account Includes Remember me checkbox and Forgot Password option

+Logout

+Allows authenticated users to securely log out of their account

+Category page

+Lists all categories of products

+Products page (of same category)

+* Lists all products of the same category
+* Quick link to category page

+Product details page

+* Product image, description and price
+* Quick link to respective category
+* Quantity input
+* Continue Shopping button ("Browse more")
+* Add to basket button
+* Edit and delete option for authorised users for each product

+Add Product page

+* Authorised admin users only!
+* Complete product form with image upload option
+* Cancel button
+* Add product button to add product to database

+Edit Product page

+* Authorised admin users only!
+* Complete product form with image upload option
+* Form is pre-populated with existing product's details
+* Cancel button
+* Update product button to update existing product in database

+Delete Product option

+* Authorised admin users only!
+* Option on product details page
+* Delete button to delete existing product from database

+Reviews Page

+* Gives option to select the title to which product you want to give review
+* Shows creatted date review owner can delete or edit it

+Shopping Basket

+* Live update of basket status in navbar
+* Counter in nav element displays only the number of different products, not the total of all products.

+Shopping Basket

+*  View of currently selected products and their quantity
+*  Quantity adjustment option
+*  Product removal option
+*  Display delivery cost (currently always 0) and grand total
+*  Continue shopping button
+*  Proceed to checkout option

+Checkout page

+* Checkout form, including sections for personal info, contact details and card details
+* Option to save details to profile for authenticated users
+* Current order summery
+* Edit Basket button
+* Pay now button

+Checkout Success page

+* Confirms successfull order and informs user that email was sent to the address specified
+* Displays order details, contact and billing info
+* Continue Shopping button ("Back to products")

+Profile

+* Contact address form (pre-populated if user has previously saved his info)
+* Update Info button
+* Listing of past orders in order history